Acu1000/circuit-plus-plus/README.md

 # C++ Circuit Simulator (WIP)
 This is a simple c++ library to simulate low-level electronic circuits.
 Currently it supports DC powered circuits with resistors.
+Transient simulation and dynamic elements are currently being worked on

-Building circuits is done in code and results are printed to the console.
+Building circuits is done in code and results are printed to the console

-The project is currently work in progress.
+The project is currently work in progress

 # Example code
 The following code uses the library to demonstrate [Ohm's law](https://en.wikipedia.org/wiki/Ohm%27s_law)